 <6..1572858> specifies the MAC address age-out time.
-Must be divisible by 6.
+The MAC age-out time must be divisible by 6.
 Type the number of seconds that an inactive MAC address remains in the switch's address table.

 show mac-age-time